 While, very balanced, I decided to take the professional route, also after my first semester into my Masters at Towson University, things started to take motion.
 You could say I have mapped out a plan until the end of August 2019.
 In reality, all I really need to do is execute it.

 Growth wise, I am continuing to read…or rather listen.
 Right now, I am listening to, “How to Win Friends & Influence People” by Dale Carnegie.
-Honestly, this is a must read for in my opinion, everyone, especially for those in retail.
+Honestly, this is a must read for in my opinion, everyone, especially for those pursuing growth in their career.

 Physically, I could do better.
 I want better, “but” as many excuses start, I also want time for everything else. 😂 No need to tell me the benefits, I am keenly aware, and will be forever reminded every time I open my to-do list as it has and will carry over until death as a quadrant two objective, the not urgent, but important quadrant.

 Mentality wise or rather emotionally, I am good.
 I am definitely more mellowed and back in the groove of everyday life.
 I no longer feel as if I am wasting energy, in other words, I am more intentional with my time.
 I continue to plan trips, though will likely not be able to plan any trips further than the bordering states of Maryland considering my very limited free time through September 2019.
 That being said, I’ll likely not have another blog update regarding my mental, physical, and emotional self until September 2019.

 Starting up the blog again is like getting back into my gym routine.
 I don’t have to, but a part of me wants to.